 Justin Martyr referenced the “memoirs of the apostles” somewhere around 145 AD, and he cited several Pauline letters.
 A man named Tatian was converted to Christianity by Justin Martyr and he then went to Syria to build the church.
 In doing so, he created his own gospel by weaving together elements of the four canonical gospels, which he called Diatessaron (or “Harmony through the Four”).
 This gospel became the basis for the Syriac Church.

-Over 150 years later, Origen, the famous theologian and Bishop of Alexandria, used the same corpus of writings, however disagreements persisted regarding the final texts of the New Testament: Hebrews, James, 1st and 2nd Peter, 2nd and 3rd John, Jude, and Revelation.
+Over 150 years later, Origen, the famous theologian and Bishop of Alexandria, used the same corpus of writings as Irenaeus, however disagreements persisted regarding the final texts of the New Testament: Hebrews, James, 1st and 2nd Peter, 2nd and 3rd John, Jude, and Revelation.
 Over the next several hundred years the canon was gradually formed.

 The Muratorian Fragment is another important piece of early Christian literature that has come down to us via a badly damaged Latin translation of an early Greek list of authoritative Christian texts.
 The version that has survived is a Latin list that was bound in the 7th or 8th century and it was discovered at Columbanus’s Monastary in Italy in the 18th century.
 The fragment references many of the present-day canon, however it also includes the Shepherd of Hermas, though the document requests that it not be read in Church as it was written closer to the “present-day” and is not apostolic.
 The text also references an Apocalypse of Peter text as well as a Wisdom of Solomon text.

-Clement seems to have accepted any text that came down to him as Christian, including apocryphal and Gnostic texts like: Barnabas, Didache, 1 Clement, Revelation of Peter, Shepherd of Hermas, and the Gospel According to the Hebrews -a now lost account of Jesus’s divinity).
-In addition, he referenced: the Gospel of the Egyptians, Preaching of Peter, Traditions of Matthias, Sybilline Oracles, and the Oral Gospel.
+Clement seems to have accepted any text that came down to him as Christian, including apocryphal and Gnostic texts like: Barnabas, Didache, 1 Clement, Revelation of Peter, Shepherd of Hermas, and the Gospel According to the Hebrews -a now lost account of Jesus’s divinity.
+In addition, Clement references: the Gospel of the Egyptians, Preaching of Peter, Traditions of Matthias, Sybilline Oracles, and the Oral Gospel.